rohilp12/rohilp12.github.io/README.md

 ## What value does { Personal } add

-* Fork of [Timeline](https://github.com/kirbyt/timeline-jekyll-theme) (mashup of [Grayscale by Start Bootstrap](https://github.com/IronSummitMedia/startbootstrap-grayscale) and [Agency Jekyll Theme](https://github.com/y7kim/agency-jekyll-theme))
+* Fork of [Experience](https://github.com/kirbyt/experience-jekyll-theme) (mashup of [Grayscale by Start Bootstrap](https://github.com/IronSummitMedia/startbootstrap-grayscale) and [Agency Jekyll Theme](https://github.com/y7kim/agency-jekyll-theme))
   * Modern and minimal design
     * Responsive templates for home page, blog archive and posts.
 Looks great on mobile, tablet, and desktop devices
     * Sweet animations
     * Gracefully degrades in older browsers.
 Compatible with Internet Explorer 8+ and all modern browsers
-  * Timeline
+  * Experience
-    * Tell your story so far with a sleek timeline of dates, pictures and descriptions
+    * Tell your story so far with a sleek experience of dates, pictures and descriptions
   * White on black text, making the reading experience tireless
   * Google analytics
 * Customization and full control of your website and blog through the site config